| « In

 […]

-Shulman depended on a cistern of rain-water
+Shulman depended on a cistern of rain-water for

-gas-powered refrigerator for cold storage.
-There was an
+cold storage.
+There was an outhouse (albeit with a

-outhouse (albeit with a magnificent view of the ocean).
+magnificent view of the ocean).
+There were apples and berries

-There were apples and berries for the picking.
-For other
+for the picking.
+For other needs, she made a weekly

-needs, she made a weekly trip to town, buying food,
+trip to town, buying food, telephoning home.
+The rest of

-telephoning home.
-The rest of the time she kept to
+the time she kept to herself.

-She settled into this hermit's
+She settled

-life, poring through the school texts and odd novels ont the cabin
+into this hermit's life, poring through the school texts and

-bookshelves, learning to think the « long thoughts »,
+« long thoughts », as the

-as the called them, musing on age, environment, existence.
+called them, musing on age, environment, existence.

-But gradually, even in this stripped-down setting,
+But gradually, even in this stripped-down

-along the ocean, crabs and fish, as well as sorrel, dandelion, and mustard leaves, angelica, sea
+as sorrel, dandelion, and mustard leaves, angelica, sea

 rocket, and on and on.

-All that is described with a deliberate
+All that is described

-time has not dampened.
-Shulman is neither an ideologue — she
+of insight that time has not dampened.
+Shulman is

-food and revels in the exotic recipes she puts together.
+an ascetic.
+In fact, she loves food and revels in the exotic recipes

 Periodically Drinking the Rain follows the